annihsu11/hello-world/README.md

 # hello-world
-#hello there, it's just a test og this file.
+#hello there, it's just a test of this file.